José Arnulfo Castorena

 José Arnulfo Castorena Vélez (born 27 May 1978) is a Mexican Paralympic swimmer who competes in international elite events.
-He is a double Paralympic champion, five-time Parapan American Games champion and a five-time World champion.
+He is a four-time Paralympic champion, five-time Parapan American Games champion and an eight-time World champion.

+Personal life

 Castorena was born with underdeveloped legs and a missing left arm.
 He had a difficult upbringing when his mother died after giving birth to him, his father abandoned him and his grandmother looked after him until she died when Castorena was of a young age.